skerkour/bloom-legacy/README.md

 Bloom is a free and open source project.
 If you are interested in supporting this project, the core team and the contributors please consider:

-* Becoming a patron:
+* Becoming a patron

 <a href="https://www.patreon.com/bloom42" target="_blank" rel="noopener">
   <img src="https://c5.patreon.com/external/logo/become_a_patron_button.png" height="42"/>
 </a>

-* Donate on PayPal:
+* Donate on PayPal

 <a href="https://paypal.me/z0mbie42" target="_blank" rel="noopener">
   <img src="https://www.paypalobjects.com/en_US/FR/i/btn/btn_donateCC_LG.gif" height="42"/>
 </a>

-* Donate using crypto currencies:
+* Donate using crypto currencies

 **BTC**: `38QY24nHRkMxUFsEDobwJU2b5QzuSL39Yb`